Vijaya-Karuppaiyan/KRA_Project_Hibernate/README.md

-Employee Performance Evaluation System (EPES)
+Employee Performance Evaluation System (EPES).
-A Java-Hibernate based system to evaluate employee performance using KPIs and generate reports
+A Java-Hibernate based system to evaluate employee performance using KPIs and generate reports.
-  - Vijaya K, Senior Faculty, Deep Tech, Anudip Foundation Project Scope
+  - Vijaya K, Senior Faculty, Deep Tech, Anudip Foundation.
+Project Scope
   1. Evaluate employee performance using measurable KPIs
   2. Allow managers to record scores for each KPI twice a year